Adult Language & Learning

 Centre Communitaire Francophone - Windsor, Essex, Kent

-Centre Communitaire Francophone offers services to recent school-aged newcomers through settlement worker placed in schools throughout the region.
-The settlement workers working in the schools create the link between the schools, families and society.
+Centre Communitaire Francophone offers services to school-aged newcomers through settlement worker placed in schools throughout the region.

 - Assistance for families looking for resources and special assistance in their own communities